This Cherry Whiskey Sour cocktail is made with bourbon, amaretto, and fresh cherries for a spin on both the classic whiskey sour and amaretto sour.

 Don’t whiskey sours and amaretto sours use egg whites?

 Yes, many recipes call for egg whites and others don’t.
 It’s not a requirement.
+Many types of whiskey sours that don’t have egg whites include “smash” cocktails, such as this Peach Bourbon Smash cocktail.

 Did you love this cocktail?